-In 2021, the Control and Risk Committee met 11 times; all 11 meetings were held (entirely or in part) jointly with the Board of Statutory Auditors.
+In 2022, the Control and Risk Committee held 11 meetings; 10 of which were held jointly, entirely or in part, with the Board of Statutory Auditors.

-The average duration of meetings was approximately three hours and the percentage attendance of members was about 91% (100% for independent directors).
+The average duration of meetings was approximately two hours and ten minutes, the percentage attendance of members was about 81.8% (97.1% for independent directors).